 Michelle Oblinsky reminded the board of directors of the VEMA conflict of interest policy, the anti-trust policy and the VEMA Code of Ethics.
 After such time she presented the President’s report in which she noted that the agenda would be reordered a bit to accommodate certain members’ schedules.
-She commented that she’d attended the a meeting on behalf of VEMA with the Governor’s EMS advisory board in addition to other standard meetings.
+She commented that she’d attended a meeting on behalf of VEMA with the Governor’s EMS advisory board in addition to other standard meetings.
 She noted many of her other items would be covered under other reports.

 Walter English and Robert Foresman both deferred their Vice President’s Reports to later in the agenda as much of their content was to be covered under various committee reports.